evo-lua/evo-runtime/README.md

 # evo-runtime

-``evo`` is an standalone Lua runtime built on LuaJIT and libuv, with batteries included.
+``evo`` is a standalone Lua runtime built on LuaJIT and libuv, with batteries included.

 ## Features

 Here's a selection of things you can do when running Lua scripts with Evo:

 * Networking via UDP, TCP, HTTP/S, and WebSockets
-* File system access, process I/O, and other system-level tasks
+* File system access, process I/O, and similar system-level programming tasks
-* Make use of the builtin test runner (including assertions library)
+* Automated testing using the builtin test runner and assertion library
-* Create native or web-based UIs and 3D software
+* Create native or web-based UIs, scriptable from Lua (native) or JavaScript (web)
+* Develop multimedia apps with realtime audio or 3D rendering capabilities
-* Data compression, encryption, and basic image processing
+* Data compression, encryption, and image processing
+* Regular expressions, JSON, charset conversions, UTF8 strings
+* Build and deploy executables that "just work" on the end-user's system

 Not all of the included APIs are as user-friendly as I'd like, but that'll change.